 Employees of the Group receive remuneration in the form of share options as consideration for services rendered.
 The cost of these equity-settled transactions with employees is measured by reference to the fair value of the share options on the date of the grant.
 This cost is recognised in profit or loss, with a corresponding increase in the share option reserve, over the vesting period.
-Non-market vesting conditions are included in the estimation of the number of shares that are expected to vest on the vesting date.
+Non-market vesting date.
 At each reporting date, the Group revises its estimates of the number of shares that are expected to vest on the vesting date and recognises the impact of the revision of the estimates in profit or loss, with a corresponding adjustment to the share option reserve over the remaining vesting period.